City of Encinitas

 Public Hearings

-Staff presented a project status update to the Mobility & Traffic Safety Commission on October 9, 2023.
+Staff presented project status updates to the Mobility & Traffic Safety Commission on June 13, 2022, and October 9, 2023.

 The City Council adopted the VMT Analysis Guidelines on November 8, 2023.

-Staff presented the draft Mobility Element and Environmental Impact Report to the Environmental Commission on September 12, 2024, and to the Mobility & Traffic Safety Commission on October 14, 2024.
+Staff presented the draft Circulation Element and Environmental Impact Report to the Environmental Commission on September 12, 2024, to the Mobility & Traffic Safety Commission on October 14, 2024, and to the Planning Commission on November 21, 2024.

 More information from each hearing can be found on the Meeting Agendas and Webcasts page.